rdov/rdov.github.io/Our_Dove_crowdfund.md

  Coinapult

  * Coinapult will be integrated to allow Our Dove users to convert BTC balances to fiat when desirable.

-### Partners

-Our Dove will be integrated with a number of third party services that will add value for the users.
-Providing these sorts of value adds are the main way that the Our Dove company intends to monetize the service in the long term.

-#### Coinapult

-[Coinapult](https://coinapult.com) is a Bitcoin payment processor established in 2012 by Deginner Co-Founder Ira Miller.
-Coinapult will provide low-cost currency conversions for Our Dove users who wish to avoid exchange rate volatility.

-#### Crypto Capital

-[Crypto Capital](https://cryptocapital.co) is a government regulated financial institution with the ability to transmit money around the world.
-Our Dove users will optionally be able to use Crypto Capital to deposit and withdraw money via the banking system.
-Crypto Capital also offers prepaid visa cards, which Our Dove members can purchase.

-#### Support outsourcing (TBD)

-We expect a significant percentage of Our Dove mentors to be individuals or small teams.
-These may not be well equipped for front-line support, due to limited availability and training.
-Our Dove hopes to partner with a support outsourcing firm to provide front-line support on a package by package basis.
-The support agents will be trained to use github issue trackers and will look for bug reports or create new ones based on user feedback.

-#### Developer Operations outsourcing (TBD)

-Hosting and more generalized Developer Operations are a common and valuable sevice to provide for a project.
-By partnering with hosting and DevOps specialists, Our Dove will facillitate easy outsourcing of these services.

-#### Corporate services outsourcing (TBD)

-Some projects may grow to the point where they begin to have complex operations and require corporate services.
-Our Dove will try to identify and make available high-quality corporate services for the users.

 ## Finance